 While a soother is not for everyone, if you do use one, there’s a quick and easy test you must do to make sure it’s safe to use, EVERY time you give it to your baby.

 It’s called the Pull Test and you’ll find it in the instructions that come with most soothers.
 Watch this 30-second video to show you how…

-And yet, given that it’s such an important test it’s not well known.
-We carried out a survey (in March 2016) with soother-manufacturer MAM and found that 58% of mums have never heard of the Pull Test.
+And yet, given that it’s such an important test, it’s not well known.
+We carried out a survey with soother-manufacturer MAM and found that 58% of parents have never heard of the Pull Test.

 It only takes a few seconds to check your soother is safe.

 Simply grab the dummy’s knob in one hand and the teat in the other and pull it firmly in all directions.
 If you spot any tears or weaknesses, it’s time to throw the soother away.